How Do You Set SMART Goals? Definition and Examples

 M = Measurable

 What evidence will prove you’re making progress toward your goal?
-For example, if your goal is to earn a position managing a development team for a startup tech company, you might measure progress by the number of management positions you’ve applied for and the number of interviews you’ve completed.
-Setting milestones along the way will give you the opportunity to re-evaluate and course-correct as needed.
+For example, if your goal is to earn a position managing a development team for a startup tech company, you might measure progress by the number of management positions you’ve applied for or interviews you’ve completed.
+Setting milestones along the way will give you an opportunity to re-evaluate and course-correct as needed.
 When you achieve your milestones, remember to reward yourself in small but meaningful ways.

 Example: “I will apply to three open positions for the manager of a development team at a tech startup.”